intel/llvm/sycl/doc/design/MappingHostAddressesToDeviceEntities.md

 ### Handling shadowed variables

-Unlike with the integration footer the problem with shadowed variables doesn't really exists with the modified DPC++ host compiler, because it is compiler responsibility to uniquely identify shadowed variables at LLVM IR level and we are simply re-using what is already there.
+Unlike with the integration footer the problem with shadowed variables doesn't really exists with the modified DPC++ host compiler, because it is compiler's responsibility to uniquely identify shadowed variables at LLVM IR level and we are simply re-using what is already there.